This is the multi-page printable view of this section. Click here to print.

 Hello World

-To set Hello World, follow the steps below.
+To set up Hello World, follow these steps.

-All Services > Compute > Cloud Functions Click the menu.
-Navigate to the Service Home page of Cloud Functions.
+Click the All Services > Compute > Cloud Functions menu.
+Go to the Service Home page of Cloud Functions.

-Click the Configuration tab, then click the Edit button of the Function URL item.
-The Edit Function URL popup opens.
+After clicking the Configuration tab, click the Edit button for the Function URL item.
+The Edit Function URL popup window opens.

-Edit Function URL in the popup window, after setting Activation Status to Enabled, click the Confirm button.
+In the Function URL Edit popup, set Activation status to Enabled, then click the Confirm button.

-Category Detailed description Activation status Set whether to use function URL Authentication Type Select whether to use IAM authentication when requesting the function URL Access Control Can manage by adding accessible IPs - After setting to Use, public access IP can be entered and added
+Category Detailed description Enable status Configure the use of the function URL Authentication type Select whether to use IAM authentication for requests to the function URL Access control Add accessible IPs to enable management - Set to Use, then you can input and add a public access IP

 Table.
-Required input fields when adding a triggerAfter moving to the Code tab, click the Edit button.
+Required input fields when adding a triggerAfter navigating to the Code tab, click the Edit button.
 You will be taken to the Function Code Edit page.

-After adding the processing logic for success and failure cases, click the Save button.
+After adding the handling logic for success and failure cases, click the Save button.

 - Node.js source codeColor mode